parallelUQ/PUQ/examples/Example5/README.rst

 Examples
 ~~~~~~~~

-This example demonstrates how to use the performance model from Sürer (2025),
+This example demonstrates how to use the active learning procedure from Sürer (2025),
 Active Learning for Data-Efficient Calibration of Stochastic Simulation Models.